© Harvestime International Institute

 If the group falls below the entry level reading skill or members cannot read or write, guidelines for adapting materials to illiterate people are provided in the Harvestime International Institute course entitled "Teaching Tactics."

-If you are teaching courses to a group want the students to receive certificates of completion, reproduce copies of the "Student Record" form in Part Two of this manual and maintain a record for each student.
-After the group has completed all of the courses listed on the "Student Record", you can produce a completion certificate or diploma for your students.
-Harvestime headquarters does not provide diplomas.
-You maintain your own records and present your own certificates.
+If you are teaching courses to a group or in a school setting want the students to receive certificates of completion, reproduce copies of the "Student Record" in Part Two of this manual and maintain a form for each student.
+After a student has completed a course, you can issue a course completion certificate.
+When they complete all of the courses listed on the "Student Record", you can issue a diploma.
+You maintain your own records for your group or school and present your own certificates.

 If you have not previously taught in a group setting, we suggest you take the Institute course, "Teaching Tactics."
 This course focuses on teaching methods Jesus used to train disciples to reach the world with the Gospel.
 Here are the steps to begin your group study: